 The publicly owned state park is about 68 miles north-west of Seattle.
 It has 173 acres of recreational area and over 1 mile of rocky beach shore.
-You could possibly spot whales and or eagles in the protected area.
+You could spot whales and or eagles in the protected area.
 There are also several trails that swing around through dense forests and all the way down to the shoreline.

 The campground’s upper loop is perched a few hundred feet above Lowell Point and the accessible south beach of Camano Island State Park.
-The lower loop, which is open year-round, has a few sites with great views of the Puget Sound and the Olympic Mountains.
+The lower circuit, which is open year-round, has a few sites with great views of the Puget Sound and the Olympic Mountains.

 We camped at the upper loop, which is more primitive but quiet, and it still retains the sense of being near the water.
 There’s five well-kept cabins, an amphitheater, and a group campsite with a modern bathroom.